 There are many options for places to stay the night in Estes Park.
 From cozy cabins (complete with hot tubs) to camping under the stars – you’ll find it in Estes Park.

 Cabins and lodges line the stretch of Hwy 34 that leads to the Falls River entrance of the Rocky Mountain National Park.
 We’ve been by many times and frequently see “no vacancy” signs, so be sure to plan ahead to stay here.

 Camping Near Estes Park

-During camping season, there are more options than a camper could ever ask for.
-Camping within the National Park, at the KOA located in town, or just a few miles outside of town at Hermit’s Hollow Campground in the Hermit Park Open Space.
+There are more options than a camper could ever ask for during camping season.
+Get a campsite within the national park, at the KOA located in town, or just a few miles from town at Hermit’s Hollow Campground in the Hermit Park Open Space.

 The Historic Stanley Hotel

-With the grandparents in town and our anniversary quickly approaching we decided to make a weekend of it for just the two of us – and since the kids weren’t joining us on this trip, it was the perfect time to brave a night at the historic Stanley Hotel.
+The grandparents were in town, and our anniversary was quickly approaching, so we decided to make it a weekend for two.
+We decided it was the perfect time to brave a night at the historic Stanley Hotel without the kids.
 If you aren’t familiar with this historic hotel and resort, you can read more about it here.

 The inspiration behind Stephen King’s The Shining, there are many accounts of hauntings in the hotel.
 We should note that The Stanley IS a family-friendly lodging option, but the rooms in the main building seem a bit limited in space.
-For our first stay at the hotel, we didn’t want to miss staying where all the action is.
+We didn’t want to miss staying where all the action was for our first stay at the hotel.